turingschool/career-development-curriculum-site/module_one/index.md

    * Turing added

 *If a student has extenuating circumstances that preclude them from having a LinkedIn profile, the CD team will work with them on alternative options*

-**Interviewing Level I:**
-* SIAT describe how their identity influences their career goals
-* SIAT describe their strengths from previous careers/experiences and in current work at Turing
-* SIAT describe why they decided to pursue this career in basic terms (i.e., desire for career change, love of problem solving, etc.)
-* SIAT reflect on and describe their approach to problem-solving in technical assessments

 #### Deliverables to be completed by end of Module 1
 * Students should have LinkedIn rough draft completed and get feedback from peers